Introduction to Recurrent Neural Networks (RNN)

-A recurrent neural network is one type of an Artificial Neural Network (ANN) and is used in application areas of natural Language Processing (NLP) and Speech Recognition.
+The following article provides an outline for Recurrent Neural Networks (RNN).
+A recurrent neural network is one type of Artificial Neural Network (ANN) and is used in application areas of natural Language Processing (NLP) and Speech Recognition.
 An RNN model is designed to recognize the sequential characteristics of data and thereafter using the patterns to predict the coming scenario.

 Working of Recurrent Neural Networks